 Ms. Dunn retired as Executive Director in 1985 at the age of 75, but continued to work as the school librarian for many more years.
 The school continues to carry on her legacy by continuing to address the varied learning styles of our students.

-Pace Brantley School sits on nine acres of picturesque wooded land.
-Over the past 35 years it has grown from one small building to 7 buildings, basketball courts, Leadership Park, Koi Pond, baseball and soccer fields.
+Pace Brantley Preparatory sits on nine acres of picturesque wooded land.
+Over the past 35 years it has grown from one small building to 7 buildings, basketball courts, Leadership Park, greenhouse, baseball and soccer fields.
 It truly is amazing how one dream can make such an impact of the lives of so many students.
 Ms. Dunn’s legacy will forever live on in the faces of so many students for years to come.

-Pace Brantley School is a non-denominational school that admits students of any race, color and national or ethnic origin.
-Pace Brantley School is a non-profit, 501(c)3 school.
+Pace Brantley Preparatory is a non-denominational school that admits students of any race, color and national or ethnic origin.
+Pace Brantley Preparatory is a non-profit, 501(c)3 school.

-Pace Brantley School will provide innovative research-based instruction, in order to maximize learning opportunities while building self-confidence; and to prepare students for long term life/ career readiness.
+Pace Brantley Preparatory provides innovative research-based instruction, in order to maximize learning opportunities while building self-confidence; and to prepare students for long term life/ career readiness.

-Pace Brantley School celebrates uniqueness, values the worth and dignity of every individual as we prepare them for success.
+Pace Brantley Preparatory celebrates uniqueness, values the worth and dignity of every individual as we prepare them for success.

 We at Pace, pledge to treat everyone with fairness, kindness and respect.